 Reversing the Aging Process

 You will notice your respiratory system benefits from the martial arts exercises.
-Your metabolism will improve, muscle tone, and the fat melts away and your body feels younger.
+Your metabolism will improve, muscle tone, the fat melts away and your body feels younger.

 Older adults often lose their balance.
 Often the problem arises because of vestibular issues in the middle ear, peripheral neuropathy in the legs, and side effects from medication.
 Another common reason for balance loss is muscle weakness and unstable joints.